Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2group.md

 ###  Research

 Your research findings should be included as comments in the `assignment2.py` file, or in the README.
 Your research should include **links to any websites or external resources** that you used.
 You should bring any **books** you used to code review for inspection.

-### Completing the Assignment

-Once the code is considered complete, you will use a new feature to define the final version of your code: tag your commit 'final' when you have completed the assignment.

-#### Adding The Final Tag

-This should be your final step, once you have completed your work, approved all pull requests, and your 'main' branch now contains all required code and documentation.

-- From GitHub, find the section called 'Releases' inside the right panel.
-- Click on 'Create A New Release'.
-- Click on 'Choose a tag' and create a new tag called 'v1.0'.
-Make sure that branch is set to 'main'.
-- Complete the form to give the release a title of 'Final' and add a description of what's working and what isn't.
-- Click on 'Publish Release'.
-- Use this version of the code for your demonstration.
-From your demonstration machine, do a `git pull` command.
-Use `git log` to verify that you have checked out the main branch, and that the tag for the most recent commit is 'v1.0'.

-I will be verifying this when it's time to demonstrate your assignment.

-### Assignment Demonstration and Code Review

-On the day of your demonstration, again **all group members are expected to attend**.

-- For in-person sections, the assignment should be running on Matrix, MyVMLab, or one of your Linux VMs.
-- For online sections, I will clone your repository and run it locally.
-- Use `git status` and `git log` in the repository directory.
-- I will run the code, and evaluate the user experience, command line arguments, and readability of the output.
-- I will ask you specific questions about how your code works.
-If you wrote the code, you will be required to explain.

-At the conclusion of your Code Review, the assignment is considered complete.
-I will use the commit tagged 'final' on **GitHub** to evaluate your work.

-### Post-Mortem

-There is an additional **Post-Mortem** due on Blackboard.
-These forms are **individual** each student must write their own.

 ### Commits